54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Demons” by Imagine Dragons

 We all have demons, some scarier than others, and that’s exactly what rockers Imagine Dragons are singing about in this hit single.
 Creepy demons and assorted evil spirits are decidedly a part of Halloween, landing this on the best Halloween songs list.
-If you want to create your own spooky look on the big day, try these easy Halloween face paint ideas.

 “Bloodletting (The Vampire Song)” by Concrete Blonde